 Pour 1/3 of the mixture into a 9 1/2" x 5 1/2" loaf pan.
 Scatter 1/3 of the cashews over the top, then drizzle 1/3 of the black raspberry mixture over it.
 Scoop another 1/3 of the ice cream mixture, followed by another 1/3 of the cashews and black raspberry mixture.
 Scoop the remaining ice cream mixture on top, followed by the remaining cashews and black raspberry mixture.
 Use a rubber spatula or the back of a spoon to gently smooth the top, pressing lightly to submerge any cashews.

-Place a piece of plastic wrap directly on the surface of the ice cream, then slide the pan into the refrigerator for at least 6 hours or until firm before serving.
+Place a piece of plastic wrap directly on the surface of the ice cream, then slide the pan into the freezer for at least 6 hours or until firm before serving.

 Barbara Bakes.
 With summer in full swing, now is the time to get outside and enjoy some ice cream with friends and family!